nuclearsandwich/sundata-parser/README.md

 ```
 Depending on your terminal environment using [globs](https://en.wikipedia.org/wiki/Glob_%28programming%29) may remove the need for quoting.

+The code here is released under [a permissive license](LICENSE).
+If for some reason you need a separate licensing option please contact me directly.

 ## Getting help

 If you have trouble using this program I'm happy to help you sort it out!